New Line Cinema: Warner Bros. era (2008–present)

-On February 28, 2008, Time Warner's CEO at the time, Jeffrey Bewkes, announced that New Line Cinema would be shut down as a separately operated studio.
+On February 28, 2008, Time Warner's CEO at the time, Jeff Bewkes, announced that New Line Cinema would be shut down as a separately operated studio.
 Shaye and Lynne said that they would step down with a letter to their employees.
 They promised, however, along with Time Warner and Jeffery Bewkes, that the company would continue to operate its financing, producing, marketing and distributing operations of its own films, but would do so as a part of Warner Bros. and be a smaller studio, releasing a smaller number of films than in past years.
 The box office disappointment of The Golden Compass (2007) was largely blamed for the decision, in which New Line Cinema spent $180 million on its development, yet it only grossed $70 million in the United States market.
 In March, Emmerich became president and chief operating officer, whilst both founders Robert Shaye and Michael Lynne had left the company.

 On May 8, 2008, it was announced that Picturehouse would shut down in the fall.
 Berney later bought the Picturehouse trademarks from Warner Bros. and relaunched the company in 2013.

 New Line Cinema moved from its long-time headquarters on Robertson Boulevard in Los Angeles in June 2014 to Warner Bros.' lot Building 76, formerly used by Legendary Entertainment, a former Warner Bros. film co-financier.
 The last film released by New Line Cinema as a free-standing company was the Will Ferrell film Semi-Pro.

 Since 2016, New Line Cinema had been producing its own television series (New Line Television had been folded into Warner Bros.
 Television in 2008).

 As for the company's future, Alan Horn, the Warner Bros. president at the time of the consolidation, stated, "There's no budget number required.
 They'll be doing about six per year, though the number may go from four to seven; it's not going to be 10."
 As to content, "New Line will not just be doing genre [...]
 There's no mandate to make a particular kind of movie."